ngs-docs/angus/R_Introductory_tutorial_2014.md

 ## Writing our own functions in R

-We have now used a few built in functions in R (there are many).
+We have now used a few built-in functions in R (there are many).
 Anything where you use `()` is a function in `R`.
 Like I mentioned, pretty much everything you do in `R` is actually a call to a function.

 However, we will often want to compute something for which there is no pre-built function.
 Thankfully it is very easy to write our own functions in R. You should definitely get in the habit of doing so.